 Customized Data Collection for Business Teams

 Different teams need different pieces of information.
 Facilities needs to track locations while HR needs to track vacations.
 Even within one team, different bits of data will be required depending on the request type.
-Creating and deploying forms attached to Jira issues empowers teams to collect exactly the data they need for a given process without requiring the creation of new custom fields.
+Creating and deploying forms embedded in Jira issues empowers teams to collect exactly the data they need for a given process without requiring the creation of new custom fields.
 Teams can easily collect the data they need, structured the way they want and validated to conform to their business rules.
 Best of all, you get this great functionality in a system you're already familiar with.

 Piping Data to Jira Fields